-Whitestone spire is a player home located at the top of a peak east of Markath.
+Whitestone spire is a player home mod which adds a new location to the top of a peak east of Markath.
 A unique dragon palace on the outside and a lavish designer home on the inside featuring a very original use of Skyrim assets to bring this really standout player home to life.

 Aemer’s refuge is a beautiful stone player home carved in the side of a mountain.
 Not only is it expertly made in terms of room placement but it’s also insanely atmospheric and features some of the best unique features in a player home like portals, lifts, friendly summonable spirits and even a hidden vault for you to discover and reveal its secrets.